A hostel with great views and atmosphere set in a lively island community.

 - Charges 2018.
 From 1 April 2018, an individual bednight fee is £16 for age 18 and over, under 18 the fee is £8.
 The individual camping fee is £10 which reduces to £5 for those under 18.
 If you wish to hire a sheet sleeping bag the cost is £2.
 The hostels are not available for “Day Use” except where a bednight or camping fee is paid.
 To download our information sheet for the charges operating in 2018 please click here.

 - No advanced bookings can be taken so we are unable to forecast future availability.
-See our Frequenlty Asked Question Page for more information.
+See our Frequently Asked Questions Page for more information.

-- Visitor parking and animals, other than Guide Dogs, are not allowed within hostel grounds.
+- Dogs, other than Assistance Dogs, are not allowed within hostel buildings.

 - The hostel warden is Jackie West.
 The warden does not live at the hostel but calls at the hostel twice a day, (once a day in winter).